TheNewR00t/SCP956FIX/README.md

 How to use this.
 1. This plugin works with MER plugin.
 Link: https://discord.com/channels/947849283514814486/995694845903524002
-2. Download scp956.Model.Foler.rar, .dll file in release and locate it to Appdata\Roaming\Exiled\Config\MapEditorReborn\Schematics.
+2. Download scp956.Model.Foler.rar, .dll file in release and locate it to Appdata\Roaming\SCP Secret Laboratory\LabAPI\Configs\ProjectMER\Schematics.
-3. Locate the .dll file to Appdata\Roaming\Exiled\Plugins.
+3. Locate the .dll file to Appdata\Roaming\EXILED\Plugins.
 4. Have fun.

 Notification: